dennis-9/dennis-9/README.md

 - 🔭 I’m currently working on **Campus MarketPlace**

-- 🌱 I’m currently learning **React and Exploring more on Python Projects**
+- 🌱 I’m currently learning **Blockchain React and Exploring more on Python Projects**

 - 💬 Ask me about **Python, JavaScript and Tech Stuff**